johnflanagan827/jflanag5.github.io/_pages/about.md

 I am an undergraduate student at the [University of Notre Dame](https://www.nd.edu), majoring in **Computer Science** and **Mathematics**.

-I am passionate about artificial intelligence, machine learning, web development, database systems, and data science.
-You can view my resume [here]().
+I am passionate about artificial intelligence, machine learning, and web development.
+You can view my resume [here](/resume/).

 Research
 -----